We didn't guess.

 Source: Gulzar & Khan, Review of Economic Studies 2024

-What we built: nominate-a-neighbor, adopt-a-seat, and the supporter referral spine.
-Why: being asked is the single best-established lever into candidacy — a doorstep encouragement conversation produced a roughly fivefold increase in actually filing (Gulzar & Khan, Review of Economic Studies 2024), and being asked is the modal path for two-thirds of officeholders.
+What we built: nominate-a-neighbor and adopt-a-seat, plus the supporter referral spine.
+Why: being asked is the single best-established lever into candidacy.
+A doorstep encouragement conversation produced a roughly fivefold increase in actually filing (Gulzar & Khan, Review of Economic Studies 2024).
+Being asked is the modal path for two-thirds of officeholders.
 Women and LGBTQ+ people are systematically under-asked (Fox & Lawless 2010).
 Two refinements we bake in: prosocial framing ("your block needs") beat status framing, and public asks beat private.

 Plan-making